 To sum up – when you’re paying a language services provider, you’re not paying for translations only —you’re buying project management.

-They’re simply too busy, being bombarded with e-mails in the manner of “I need these simple documents translated into French, just a few pages for two days from now, s’il vous plaît”.
+They’re simply too busy.
+They’re bombarded with e-mails that say, “I need these simple documents translated into French, just a few pages for two days from now, s’il vous plaît”.